collective/collective.ckeditor/README.rst

 Introduction
 ============

-ckeditor, a wysiwyg editor for Plone 4 and more.
+This addon is a ckeditor_ integration for Plone.

 How to install
 ==============

 You can install it as any Plone addon.
 Please follow official documentation_.

-No support is provided for Plone3.
-You can always use FCKeditor_ for Plone 3.
+Please use FCKeditor_ for Plone < 4.

 The code source can be found at https://github.com/collective/collective.ckeditor